Kotti/kotti_navigation/README.rst

 ..
 Note:: The nav-header CSS style is used for the label.

-**A label for a horizontal display**
+**A label for a list display**

-If using a horizontal list display for navigation, the default will list children of the current context in a horizontal list of nav pills that wrap, if necessary.
+If using a list list display for navigation, the default will list children of the current context in a list list of nav pills that wrap, if necessary.
 Along with the toolbar and and breadcrumbs, this may provide a perfectly good nav display.
 When the abovecontent slot is used, however, the title for the context is _underneath_ the nav list, so it may not be clear